sardorweyx1/app-final/README.md

 Application requirements:

-1. Gradle, latest version.
-Multi-module project.

-2. Application packages root: com.mjc.school.

-3. Hibernate should be used as a JPA implementation for data access.
+1. Hibernate should be used as a JPA implementation for data access.

-4. Spring Framework & Spring Boot, the latest version.
+2. Spring Framework & Spring Boot, the latest version.

-5. Java Code Convention is mandatory.
+3. Java Code Convention is mandatory.

 Demo:

-1. Application should be deployed before demo.

-2. Demonstrate API using Postman tool.
+1. Demonstrate API using Postman tool.
 Prepare for demo Postman collection with APIs.

-3. Candidate should be able to answer theoretical and practical questions during demo session.
+2. Candidate should be able to answer theoretical and practical questions during demo session.